UN Women Moldova and the Association of Independent Press (API) announce the second edition of contest for journalists from Moldova

 Note: In the submission of materials for the contest, the applicant will indicate the contest category in which they participate.

-The contest takes place under the “Click for Gender Equality” Media Program, carried out at the initiative of UN Women Moldova, in cooperation with the API, and with the financial support of the Government of Sweden.
+The contest takes place under the “Click for Gender Equality” Media Program, carried out at the initiative of UN Women Moldova, in cooperation with the API, and financed by Sweden.
+The first edition of the competition was held in 2018.